 Elements of Poetry: Poetry BA English

-There are many elements that are used to compose poetry.
+Many elements are used to compose poetry.
 Some of the important elements of poetry are written below:

-- Stanza: It reffers to the group of lines within the poem.
-A group of two lines is called couplet, a group of three lines is called tercet stanza, and a group of four lines is called quatrain stanza.
+- Stanza: It refers to the group of lines within the poem.
+A group of two lines is called a couplet, a group of three cords is called a tercet stanza, and a group of four lines is called a quatrain stanza.

-- Rhyme: Rhyme reffers to the same ending sound at the end of the line in a poem.
+- Rhyme: Rhyme refers to the same ending sound at the end of the line in a poem.
 It gives a musical effect to the poetry.

-- Theme: Theme reffers to the centeral idea of the poetry or we can say that it is the base of the story.
-A theme of the poetry can be anything such as patriotic, friendship, love, life etc.
+- Theme: Theme refers to the central idea of the poetry, or we can say that it is the base of the story.
+A theme of the poetry can be anything, such as patriotism, friendship, love, life, etc.

-- Figurative Language: Figurative language are also known as literary device or literary terms.
-Literary devices play an important role in the formation of a poem.
-There are many literary device such as:
+- Figurative Language: Figurative language is also known as literary devices or literary terms.
+Literary devices play an essential role in the formation of a poem.
+There are many literary devices such as:

-1) Simile- it is a literary device that comapares one thing to another using the words “like and as”.
+1) Simile- a literary device that compares one thing to another using the words “like and as”.
 For example- Black as coal.
 He plays cricket like M.S.
 Dhoni.

-2) Metaphor- it is a literary device that directly compares one thing to another.
-For example- The classroom was zoo.
+2) Metaphor- a literary device that directly compares one thing to another.
+For example- The classroom was a zoo.
 Heart of gold.

-3) Archaism- An archaiism is the use of outdated words and phrases.
+3) Archaism- Archaiism is the use of outdated words and phrases.
 For example- who art thou?

-4) Alliteration- it reffers to the repetition of the same consonant letter initial sound within the group of words.
+4) Alliteration- it refers to the repetition of the same consonant letter’s initial sound within the group of words.
 For example- Ba ba black ship.